 Whether we want to connect with family overseas, look at a weather report before going on a walk, or take the day off and just binge on our favourite series — the internet helps us do it all.
 It is a treasure trove of knowledge for everyone who knows how to use it well, and for others, it is a never-ending abyss we cannot stop ourselves from falling in.
 But even so, the internet has given us so much — from social media to Wikipedia — that we must be thankful.
 But should we be grateful?

+How is the internet making you spend more?
 While the internet has been the driving force behind numerous life-changing innovations, it has also done its fair share of damage.
 With everything it has brought together, it has shackled us — mobile phones, personal computers and smart gadgets.
 We have become addicted to its many offerings, so much so that we will not be able to imagine a life without the internet even if we try.

 Besides this, it has also given technological giants the power to control our lives.
 Everything from our browsing habits to our travel history is used to tailor-make the experience for us.
 Our lives are no longer as private as we think — with companies using our data to earn money.
 The internet has rendered us mere pawns in the bigger picture — no longer in the driving seat of our life.

+Back to the question – is the internet making you spend more?
 The short answer is yes.
 Everything is a click or tap away now.
 Unfathomable as it may seem, almost all purchase decisions are online these days.
 The online retail industry has shown the fastest growth rate in the past few years, and the experience has simplified to such an extent that impulse buying often goes unchecked.

 The internet has enabled digital payments — giving rise to myriad online wallets.
 These no cash wallets ensure ease of transaction and tempt us to make purchases without sparing a thought for withdrawing cash.
 These digital payment solutions offer so many discounts that consumers often end up buying things they do not even need!
 Research also shows that no cash alternatives translate to higher spending.
 Money is an abstract concept, and technological advancement makes us take it for granted.